 The BA programme team has worked collaboratively with Health and Social Care providers for many years.
 As such, extensive research has been conducted throughout the development of this programme through the engagement of service providers as well as service users, practitioners, recent and past graduates.

 This pathway is for Practitioners who have already achieved a level 3 vocationally-related qualification and who are working within a health and social care setting for at least one day per week, either as an employee or volunteer.
-Attendance in college will be for one, long day per week (approximately 10 hour day), over a 32 week academic year.
+Attendance in college will be for one, long day per week (approximately 10 hour day), over a

 The modules studied over the three years will include: